 SEO (Search Engine Optimisation) is the process of maximising organic traffic to a website by ensuring that it appears as high as possible in the search engine results page (SERP’s) for all relevant keywords.
 A website achieves a high SERP’s ranking according to a number of factors.

 Google and other search engines use algorithms to crawl a website to determine how to rank content.
 The factors and their weights that search engines use to rank a page are kept secret and so it is difficult to know for certain how to optimise for Google ranking.
 However, an annual report from SEM Rush based upon the analysis of 600,000 keywords with a cross-section of search volumes indicated that direct website traffic is the most important ranking factor.

 Ranking Factors Analysed

 The next most important factors are time on site, pages per session, bounce rate and total referring domains.
 All these metrics help Google identify high quality websites with relevant content.
 The analysis shows that such factors are more important than traditional metrics such as keyword density and total anchors.

-However, backlinks are important as this is another way Google bots can determine if other users value your content.
+However, backlinks are also important as this is another way Google bots can determine if other users value your content.
 Blog outreach is a common strategy for building backlinks to improve ranking, but it often has a very low conversion rate.
 For this reason some SEO experts use black hat techniques such as private blog networks as this gives them total control over how to create backlinks.